 How to make Pumpkin Pie Spice Blend

-If you don't buy, or have on hand, pre-mixed pumpkin pie spice blend, you can easily make it yourself.
+If you don't buy or have a pre-mixed pumpkin pie spice blend on hand, you can easily make it yourself.
 All you need is...

 1 tablespoon Cinnamon